Jinyoung Jo

 Biography

 I am a Social Science Research Professional in the Department of Linguistics at Stanford University.
-I recently defended my Ph.D. dissertation in Linguistics at UCLA, where I investigated the sources of individual differences in phonology and used computational methods to model inter-speaker variation.
-My research also explores phonological development and the characteristics of child-directed speech.
-Recently, I have been working at the intersection of linguistics and Large Language Models.
+I received my Ph.D. in Linguistics at UCLA, where I investigated the sources of individual differences in phonology and used computational methods to model inter-speaker variation.
+I also investigate phonological development and the characteristics of child-directed speech.
+Recently, my research draws on linguistic insights to understand the performance of Large Language Models.

-If you are a graduate student or a faculty member at Stanford Linguistics, you can schedule a meeting with me here, or come to my office hours.
+If you are a graduate student or a faculty member at Stanford Linguistics, you can schedule a meeting with me here.

 Interests